Notes, quotes and socks

 Dec.
 6, 2019

 Why is it so hard to write an essay?
-All those brilliant ideas floating in your head, those gossamer threads of relations, connections and causes, you expect them to scintillate on the page and instead they just splat like a gumboot in mud.
-Part of the reason, I think, is because we start out all transcendental, straining to find words in a dark inner world beyond language.
-So here, I'm going to outline a way to write that keeps you solidly in this world, the physical world of facts, quotations, computer mice, scraps of paper, and drawers full of socks.
+All those brilliant ideas floating in your head, gossamer threads of connections and causes, you expect them to scintillate when you put them on the page.
+Instead, they splat like a gumboot in mud.
+Part of the problem, I think, is because we start in a transcendant mindset, straining to find words for something that exists beyond language.
+That's fine.
+That's where ideas come from.
+But we need to return to solid earth at some point without those ideas vanishing into the ether.
+I've found the best method is to turn writing into as mundane and mindless an activity as organizing your sock drawer.

 Sometimes the order is obvious: the cow mooing has to come after the bit where the farmer describes the farm, the description of the violent protest has to come before the police deny they used violence.
 Other times it's just a matter of taste: whatever tells the most engaging story or highlights the most appealing character.
 I used to think there was one true way of ordering any given set of cards, a manifestation of the unseen concept behind the story.
 But then the wind blew my painstaking arrangement across the room and I couldn't remember what I'd done.
 No big deal.
 The second arrangement turned out just as good as the first.
 Once the cards are in order, writing the script is easy, a matter of penning short bits of narration to introduce character, explain settings and set up quotes.